high school students: the time is now. let’s get to work!

 BIPOC youth are more likely to be impacted by the pandemic, police violence, and longstanding racial discrimination.
 Similarly, LGBTQ+ youth are more likely to experience discrimination, a lack of social support, and limited access to appropriate health care, all of which impact mental health.
 Experts predict that mental health challenges will continue to rise.
-Learn more here.

-Right now, we can – and must – prioritize the wellbeing of all students, specifically BIPOC and LGBTQ+ students.
+right now, we can – and must – prioritize the wellbeing of all students, specifically BIPOC and LGBTQ+ students

-This spring, Active Minds is calling on high school mental health advocates to help establish a school culture of caring and support for all students.
+Active Minds is calling on mental health advocates to help establish a school culture of caring and support for all students.
 Through Your Voice is Your Power, students can organize a coalition in your school or start an Active Minds Chapter by using the self-guided resources below.

 organize a Your Voice is Your Power coalition at your school.